 PPV=Number of correctly linked individuals with d1,2>d1,2min Number of Individuals with d1,2>d1,2min

-where d1,2min represents the minimum first distance gap measure that are used to select individuals.
-In these formulae, sensitivity represents the fraction of all individuals that adversary correctly links.
-PPV represents the fraction of individuals that are correctly linked among the individuals whose linking satisfies minimum first distance gap threshold.
+where d1,2min represents the minimum first distance gap measure that was used to select individuals.
+In these formulae, sensitivity represents the fraction of all individuals that the adversary correctly links.
+PPV represents the fraction of individuals that are correctly linked among the individuals whose linking satisfies the minimum first distance gap threshold.

 Anonymization of Signal Profile Datasets

 The anonymization of the signal profile datasets refers to the process of protecting the signal profile data against correct predictability of the genotypes for deletion variants.
 As we discussed earlier, the large and small dips in the functional genomics signal profiles are the main predictors of deletion variant genotypes.
-To remove these dips systematically, we propose using the median filtering[44] based signal processing to locally smooth the signal profile around the deletion.
-This signal processing technique has been used to remove shot noise in 2 dimensional imaging data and 1 dimensional audio signals[43, 45].
-For each genomic a in the deletion i,j, we replace the signal level using the median filtered signal level:
+To remove these dips systematically, we propose using median filtering46-based signal processing to locally smooth the signal profile around the deletion.
+This signal processing technique has been used to remove shot noise in two-dimensional imaging data and one-dimensional audio signals45,47.
+For each genomic a in the deletion i,j, we replaced the signal level using the median filtered signal level:

 xa=medianxb, b∈a-l2, a+l2